Skip to main content

 5. Save the updated dataset in a data warehouse or lake using a data pipeline.

-We use URL Parse API to extract the information about the URL.
+We use URL Parse API to extract information about the URL.
 However, you can use any API you prefer.

 tip

-By default the URL Parse API will return a JSON response like:
+By default, the URL Parse API will return a JSON response like:

 {